-Land Description Proponent Owner Business Entity Name :: Lot 422 Affleck Road, Kalgan Harley Dykstra Archipelago Nominees Pty Ltd Achillies Pty Ltd; Shuttleworth & Associates; Great Southern Directors Attachments : Sands; Spinifex Crushing & Screening Pty Ltd Martin James Shuttleworth Local planning scheme amendment No. 15 report Supplementary Information & Councillor Workstation : Nil Report Prepared by Responsible Officer : Planning Officer (C McMurtrie) Executive Director Planning and Development Services (D Putland) Responsible Officer's Signature : Daliphul
+Land Description Lot 422 Affleck Road, Kalgan

+Proponent Harley Dykstra

+Owner : Archipelago Nominees Pty Ltd

+Achillies Pty Ltd; Shuttleworth & Associates; Great Southern Business Entity Name

+Sands; Spinifex Crushing & Screening Pty Ltd

+Martin James Shuttleworth Directors

+Local planning scheme amendment No. 15 report Attachments

+Nil Councillor Workstation

+Planning Officer (C McMurtrie)

+Report Prepared by

+Responsible Officer Executive Director Planning and Development Services

+DaleRM

 - 1. Council is required to exercise its quasi-judicial function in this matter. - 2.
 When exercising its discretion in relation to planning matters, the pertinent strategic document is the Albany Local Planning Strategy. - 3.
 This proposal is broadly consistent with the strategic direction set in the Albany Local Planning Strategy. - 4.
 The City has currently imposed a moratorium on the initiation of significant local planning scheme amendments to rezone agricultural land, or intensify adjacent sensitive land uses, other than those that promote ongoing productive use of the land. - 5.
-A proposal to rezone the land was initiated in July 2011, but was not sufficiently progressed and 'fell away' upon the Gazettal of Local Planning Scheme No. 1.
-The proposal now under consideration was lodged with the City of Albany in June 2015, which was prior to Council passing a resolution to impose the moratorium.
-The proposed amendment could not progress at this time, as further supporting information was required in relation to bushfire risk management.
 Although this proposal seeks to create lots for rural living purposes, it is considered that it would constitute an area of infill in the established 'Rural Residential' planning unit.
-In view of these factors, it is considered that the proposal may be entertained, as it does not conflict with the current moratorium.
-Maps and Diagrams
+Therefore, it is considered that the proposal may be entertained, as it does not conflict with the current moratorium.